The 60th anniversary of Malta’s independence was celebrated with a reception at the Divan Hotel.

 Ferhat Yüksel

 HOSTED by Malta’s Chargé d’Affaires Kathleen Vella Mamo, the event was attended by Deputy Foreign Minister Ayşe Berris Ekinci, numerous ambassadors, and other distinguished guests.
 In her speech at the reception, Deputy Minister Ekinci highlighted both the shared history dating back to the 16th century and the growing friendship between Türkiye and Malta.
 She stated, “Over the years, our two countries have developed a bond built on mutual respect, cooperation, and a vision for a better future.
 Our already excellent relations are rapidly advancing in every field.
-From cultural exchanges to economic partnerships that promote growth and prosperity, our countries have fostered a relationship that transcends borders.
+From cultural exchanges to economic partnerships promoting growth and prosperity, our countries have fostered a relationship that transcends borders.
 As we celebrate this important milestone in Malta’s journey toward independence, we want to emphasize our positive diplomatic ties and the potential for even greater cooperation in the coming years.”

 SHARED MEDITERRANEAN IDENTITY